jaikulk14/DataLinkSerial/README.md

 # SerialLink

-**SerialLink** makes Arduino-to-Arduino (or Arduino-to-ESP32) serial communication as easy as snapping two boards together.
+**SerialLink** makes Arduino-to-Arduino (or Arduino-to-ESP32) serial communication as easy as plugging in two wires.

 Just connect:
 - **TX → RX**